ZackAkil/rgb-neural-net/README.md

 # RGB Neural Net

 ### What & Why?
 This poject is to build an artistic physical visualisation for training neural networks.
-It will serve to help understanding how nerual networks work along wih be aesthetically pleasing.
+It will serve to help with understanding how nerual networks work along with being aesthetically pleasing.

 ### Installing arduino to raspberr pi
 ```